-A Capgemini team in Norway has developed an AI solution in support of a vital conservation and environmental sustainability mission.
-Team members Hartvig Johannson, Pedram Sherafat, and Simen Norrheim Larsen discuss the essentials behind their approach to innovation
+Team members Hartvig Johannson, Pedram Sherafat, and Simen Norrheim Larsen share the essentials behind their approach to innovation.

 Behind great scientific innovations are teams of experts whose names don’t always make headline news.
 Yet their skills help forge the transformations that come to benefit the world.
 Their job is to build on the work of others, harness the power of all the knowledge and tools at their disposal, and apply it to solve a specific problem.